alistairgeorge/cybersecurity/README.md

 - Removes any malicious software it detects either automatically in the background or notifies users of infections and prompts them to clean the files.
 - To scan systems comprehensively, antivirus software must generally be given privileged access to the entire system.
 This makes antivirus software itself a common target for attackers, and researchers have discovered remote code execution and other serious vulnerabilities in antivirus software products in recent years.
 #### IDS/IPS
-**IDS**:A system called an intrusion detection system (IDS) observes network traffic for malicious transactions and sends immediate alerts when it is observed.
-It is software that checks a network or system for malicious activities or policy violations.
-Each illegal activity or violation is often recorded either centrally using an SIEM system or notified to an administration.

-IDS monitors a network or system for malicious activity and protects a computer network from unauthorized access from users, including perhaps insiders.
-The intrusion detector learning task is to build a predictive model (i.e. a classifier) capable of distinguishing between ‘bad connections’ (intrusion/attacks) and ‘good (normal) connections’.

-An IDS (Intrusion Detection System) monitors the traffic on a computer network to detect any suspicious activity.
+**IDS**:An IDS (Intrusion Detection System) monitors the traffic on a computer network to detect any suspicious activity.
 It analyzes the data flowing through the network to look for patterns and signs of abnormal behavior.
 The IDS compares the network activity to a set of predefined rules and patterns to identify any activity that might indicate an attack or intrusion.

 If the IDS detects something that matches one of these rules or patterns, it sends an alert to the system administrator.
 The system administrator can then investigate the alert and take action to prevent any damage or further intrusion.
+IDS monitors a network or system for malicious activity and protects a computer network from unauthorized access from users, including perhaps insiders.
+The intrusion detector learning task is to build a predictive model (i.e. a classifier) capable of distinguishing between ‘bad connections’ (intrusion/attacks) and ‘good (normal) connections’.

 Intrusion Detection System Evasion Techniques:
 - Fragmentation: Dividing the packet into smaller packet called fragment and the process is known as fragmentation.
 This makes it impossible to identify an intrusion because there can’t be a malware signature.